 NASCAR ovals might all look the same, but each one is actually quite unique.
 Every track has its own characteristics that affect the speed and handling of the cars.
 Some of the tracks have a steeper banking for example, which leads to faster cornering speeds and quicker lap times.

 Other circuits might have a newer tarmac laid down, which gives the cars more grip and therefore also faster lap times than a circuit with an older surface.
 These factors all help determine the overall length of a NASCAR race.

 Longer lap times mean longer races.
 NASCAR tries to compensate for that by having tracks with fast laps run more of them, and tracks with longer laps (such as the road courses) tend to have the highest number of laps (the same is true in other motorsports as well).
 This helps keep race lengths somewhat consistent across a season.
 However, it can still lead to longer races if cars take longer to complete laps.

-Why So Many Laps?
+Why Do NASCAR Races Have So Many Laps?

 The Full Length Of A NASCAR Race

 The full length of a NASCAR race is anywhere between 1 and a half hours and 3 hours long.
 However, some races can end up being much longer, even upwards of 6 hours.
 This can be due to various delays in the racing, or it could be that it takes this amount of time for the actual race to be completed.